OwenFeik/realmview/README.md

     * Feedback for when connecting to a game as a given CLIENT_KEY fails
     * Editors should be able to change the current scene to another in the project, should be able to save the project
     * Players should only be able to interact with the foreground
+* Build
+    * Download JS and CSS and store in build directory instead of directly including as text, in order to improve cacheability and clean up files
 * Callum requests
     * docs.google.com/document/d/1uKsAKS-huxNqc4kuHFot0McXTLlT3p83ojEalAcBtK0/